gstrauss-zscaler/computational_biology/problem_set1/final/problem 2.md

 ---

 ## c
+> Prove the correctness of your suggested algorithm and analyze its complexity.
+You may assume correctness and use the complexity bounds proven for all algorithms taught in class.

 Steps **1** and **2** correctly identify the sub-matrix containing the optimal local alignment, with path starting at $(i_{\text{start}}, j_{\text{start}})$ and ending at $(i_{\text{end}}, j_{\text{end}})$.

 Step **1** is immediate: the maximum cell of the Smith–Waterman matrix is exactly the end-point of the optimal local alignment.